redrambles/Accelerate/wp-content/plugins/mailchimp-for-wp/readme.txt

 8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 2.2.2 - January 13, 2014 =

+**Fixes**

+- Plugin wasn't connecting to MailChimp for users on MailChimp server `us10` (API keys ending in `-us10`)

+= 2.2.1 - January 12, 2014 =

+**Improvements**

+- Use JS object to transfer lists data to Field Wizard.
+- Field Wizard strings are now translatable
+- Add `is_spam` method to checkbox integration to battle spam sign-ups
+- Minor code & code style improvements
+- Updated Danish, German, Spanish, French, Italian and Portugese (Brazil) translations

+**Additions**

+- You can now set `MC_LOCATION`, `MC_NOTES` and `MC_LANGUAGE` from your form HTML
+- The submit button now has a default value when generating HTML for it

 = 2.2 - December 9, 2014 =